In the Kitch

 🍫 What is Chocolate Gravy?

 Chocolate gravy is a sweet gravy made with fat, flour, cocoa powder, sugar and a liquid such as water or milk.
-It has base ingredients that are similar to a classic brown gravy, however, it's the order of combining the ingredients that differs.
+It has base ingredients that are similar to a classic brown gravy, however, it's the sweetness and order of combining the ingredients that differs.

 📝 Ingredients